Distance: 55 miles out and back

 This ride is representative of the area: smooth-surfaced, lightly trafficked, very pretty, and surprisingly easy.
-It’s one of the easiest 40-mile rides I know.
-It accompanies the Scott River for its entire length, so it’s gently downhill going out and gently uphill returning, but the difference is negligible—I rode out in 2 hrs and back in 1.5 hrs.
+It’s one of the easiest 55-mile rides I know.
+It accompanies the Scott River for its entire length, so it’s gently downhill going out and gently uphill returning, but the difference is negligible—I rode out the 40-mile version (see below) in 2 hrs and back in 1.5 hrs.
 The only noticeable hill is the last mile or so descending into Scott Bar, our turn-around spot, so if you’re really into mellow you can skip that, leaving you with nothing but constant gentle rollers, just enough to vary the riding experience without ever making it laborious or tedious.
-You climb 2650 ft in 55 miles, which is less than half our sport’s norm for a climbing ride, 1000 ft per 10 miles.
+You climb 2650 ft in 55 miles, which is less than half our sport’s norm for a climbing ride (100 ft per mile).
 You could almost leave the granny gear at home.

 Begin in the town of Fort Jones, a pleasant little burg with several simple but worthwhile places to eat.
 Ride out on Scott River Rd. through Scott Valley, a typical hay-farming region.
 The road is mostly straight and flat, but it’s a pretty agricultural area, and if you aren’t familiar with Oregon-style hay farming you’ll marvel at the giant walking sprinkler systems.
 The Marble Mountains serve as backdrop.
 But honestly it’s just as interesting from a car seat, so if you want to drive to the start of the good riding, drive 7 mi. to the intersection of Scott River Rd and Quartz Valley Rd and start there.
 There’s a perfect dirt turn-out for parking.